HyagoOliveira/Bejeweled/README.md

 # Bejeweled

-This is a Unity project for a game inspirated by Bejeweled.
+This is a Unity project for a game inspired by Bejeweled.

 * Unity version: **2019.4**
 * Current version: **0.1.0**